mbabynames search ✿

 Solomon Daniel

-"noble and strong" (Solomon) meets "God is my judge" (Daniel).
+"peaceful" (Solomon) meets "God is my judge" (Daniel).
 The combination reads as complete.
 Neither name overshadows the other.
 Daniel (2 syllables) provides a firm close after the longer Solomon.

 Solomon Everett